 Radiators usually operate at a higher temperature than the intended room temperature.
 This is because they are inefficient at heating the rooms they are in, with lots of heat escaping, so radiators need to be turned up to achieve the room warmth that a home occupier wants.
 Underfloor heating works much more efficiently and can, therefore, operate at lower temperatures to reach that same intended room temperature.
-Distributing radiant heat that is retained within the floor, these heating systems also don't require as high temperatures from boilers.
-You use less energy and save money on your gas and electricity bills.
+Distributing radiant heat that is retained within the floor, these heating systems also don’t require as high temperatures from boilers.
+You use less energy and save money on cheaper gas and electricity bills.

 Water filled underfloor heating systems are estimated to be 25% more efficient than radiators, making them a sustainable choice with less energy being wasted.
 As eco-conscious consumers look to solar panels and other renewable energy, greener lifestyles and electric cars, the long term energy and cost benefits of underfloor heating will complement the drive to lower carbon emissions.